RyanGKist/LearnUpProject/README.md

   * In socket join room, based on the length within the room to distinguish the light to on or off
   * also add socket.leave room
   * also add if users > 2 then redirect to index
-  * Need to fix: not working if teacher left the room first due to its based on users within the room length, not getting user id

 ### Client - board.ejs:
   Add var admin, in socket user_joined, addClass if users is equal to 2
 ### CSS: